-Uncontrollable movements include many types of movements you cannot control.
+Uncontrollable movements include many types of movements that you cannot control.
 They can affect the arms, legs, face, neck, or other parts of the body.

 Examples of uncontrollable movements are:

-- Loss of tone (asterixis)
+- Loss of muscle tone (flaccidity)

 - Slow, twisting, or continued movements (chorea, athetosis, or dystonia)

-- Sudden jerking movements (myoclonus, hallismus)
+- Sudden jerking movements (myoclonus, ballismus)

-- Uncontrollable repetitive movements that cause tremor
+- Uncontrollable repetitive movements (asterixis or tremor)

 There are many causes of uncontrolled movements.
 Some movements last only a short time.
 Others are due to a permanent condition of the brain and spinal cord and may get worse.